He waited in the crowded outer office of a tall glass

 references bundled up in neat piles ready to present.

 Dunbar Jones didn’t go to university.
-He didn’t have a laptop, and actually couldn’t hold a pen due to his large hooves.
+He didn’t have a laptop

-The large mahogany door at the end of the crowded hall opened.
+The large Mahogany door at the end of the crowded hall

 “Dunbar Jones you may go in now.”